Gavin-Culpan/Portfolio-Website/README.md

 # Portfolio Website
- Find out more about me and my skills

-Built with only HTML and CSS
+Built with only HTML and CSS with some Javascript animation